tobykurien/Xtendroid/README.md

 Xtendroid
 =========

-Xtendroid is an Android library that combines the power of [Xtend][] with some utility classes and annotations for productive Android development.
-Xtendroid helps to reduce/eliminate boilerplate code that Android is known for, while providing full IDE support.
-This is achieved by using Xtend's [extension methods][xtend-doc] and [active annotations][] (edit-time code generators), which expand out to Java code during editing/compilation.
+Xtendroid is a DSL (domain-specific language) for Android that is implemented using the [Xtend][] language, which features [extension methods][xtend-doc] and [active annotations][] (edit-time code generators) that expand out to Java code during editing or compilation. *Active annotations* make Xtend more suitable for DSL creation than languages like Kotlin or Groovy.
+Xtendroid supports Eclipse and IntelliJ/Android Studio.

 Xtendroid can replace dependency injection frameworks like RoboGuice, Dagger, and Android Annotations, with lazy-loading getters that are [automatically generated][injection] for widgets in your layouts.
 With Xtend's lambda support and functional-style programming constructs, it reduces/eliminates the need for libraries like RetroLambda and RxJava.
 With it's [database support][database], Xtendroid also removes the need for ORM libraries.

 **Anonymous inner classes**